A simple idea: left turns bypass the main intersection by first

 at a fraction of the cost and impacts of a grade-separated interchange.

 Scroll down to find out more

 Watch the 10-min intro on the PFI or choose from the playlist to watch a microsimulation of PFI concept.

-If you have questions concerning GFParsons fees for use of the PFI,
+If you have questions concerning GFParsons fees for use of the PFI, contact us.

 Existing Parallel Flow Intersections